FitzLi/udacity_module3/model_card.md

 ## Metrics
 _Please include the metrics used and your model's performance on those metrics._
-* Evaluation metrics include Precision, Recall, and F-betar, and are applied across 'education' subgroups
+* Evaluation metrics include Precision, Recall, and F-betar, and are applied both to the entire test dataset and across 'education' subgroups
+* Performance on entire test dataset
+Precision: 0.72, Recall: 0.619, FBeta: 0.666
-* Performance:
+* Performance across subgroups:
 Education   Precision   Recall  F-Beta
 Bachelors   0.693       0.701   0.697
 HS-grad     0.631       0.397   0.488